-How I save so much time and space on my blog using this html code for my blog
+How I save so much time and space on my blog using this html code

 One thing that I struggled with on my blog was that so much storage space was being used up on my images.
 I was running out of space fast and I had to put in so much work to make sure I was optimizing my images to perfection so my blog wouldn’t be slow.